 Day 23 Dunedin to Lake Ohau

-Drink in the breathtaking alpine scenery that surrounds you before continuing to your overnight accommodation at the locally rated 4-star Lake Ohau Lodge (2Q) on the western shore of the lake with its tranquil location and beautiful views.
+Drink in the breathtaking alpine scenery that surrounds you before continuing to your overnight accommodation at the 4-star Lake Ohau Lodge (2Q) on the western shore of the lake with its tranquil location and beautiful views.
 Enjoy a farewell dinner this evening.
 Please note: due to the location of the lodge the meal will be a set menu with a choice of meat or fish.
 The bedrooms at the lodge do not have additional hotel facilities such as telephones or televisions.
 B, D

 Day 24 Lake Ohau to Christchurch to the UK